 But during the test carried out at Silverstone with McLaren, on the side of the track, arrived in disguise, there is also Herbie Blash, Sporting Director of Brabham, whom Ecclestone sent on purpose to see the young drivers in action.
-Blash takes the times with his personal chronometer, and that lap in which he gives up the valve on the engine, which McLaren counts as 1'14"300, he counts it as 1'13"800, a time even better than the one he set by Lauda with the same car in the British Grand Prix.
+Blash takes the times with his personal stopwatch, and that lap in which he gives up the valve on the engine, which McLaren counts as 1'14"300, he counts it as 1'13"800, a time even better than the one he set by Lauda with the same car in the British Grand Prix.

-Just during the British Grand Prix raced at Silverstone, Ayrton went to look for Piquet in the BMW motorhome, and they talked with his compatriot for about three hours.
-Right now, Nelson confides to Senna that Patrese would be joining another team next year, and that an opportunity would open up, and he added:
+Just during the British Grand Prix at Silverstone, Ayrton went to look for Piquet in the BMW motorhome, and they talked with his compatriot for about three hours.
+Right now, Nelson confides to Senna that Patrese would be joining another team next year and that an opportunity would open up, and he added:

 "I've been here for a while now, I've already been world champion and I'll probably leave.
 You could become number one here".

-Subsequently Senna will declare that he confessed to Piquet in these terms:
+Subsequently, Senna will declare that he confessed to Piquet in these terms:

-In reality, Nelson simply wanted to warn him and advise him to be very careful about the contracts that Bernie Ecclestone would have offered, an old fox who cannot be trusted, given that at the time he fooled Piquet himself, who in the year in which he won his first title, 1981, he earned a pittance, reinforced only by the victory of the World Cup.
+Actually, Nelson simply wanted to warn him and advise him to be very careful about the contracts that Bernie Ecclestone would have offered, an old fox who cannot be trusted, given that at the time he fooled Piquet himself, who in the year in which he won his first title, 1981, he earned a pittance, reinforced only by the victory of the World Cup.

-But Senna interprets it all in a conspiratorial way, aimed at removing him from Brabham, since according to him Piquet fears a direct confrontation with him.
-In the tests carried out on November 14th at the Paul Ricard circuit with Brabham, Senna achieved excellent times, beaten only by Franco Baldi, who however has from his past experience in Formula 1.
+But Senna interprets it all in a conspiratorial way, aimed at removing him from Brabham since according to him Piquet fears a direct confrontation with him.
+In the tests carried out on November 14th at the Paul Ricard circuit with Brabham, Senna achieved excellent times, beaten only by Franco Baldi, who, however, has from his past experience in Formula 1.

 But Ecclestone was still bewitched by the guide of the Brazilian, so the signing on the contract seems only a formality.
 This is true until the main sponsor of Brabham, Parmalat, is involved in the affair, which, as established by contractual agreements, pushes for an Italian driver to join Piquet, and their first choice is Piero Martini.
-Ecclestone tries everything to get around the technicality that tied his hands, but in the end he has to succumb and give up signing Senna.
+Ecclestone tries everything to get around the technicality that tied his hands, but in the end, he has to succumb and give up signing Senna.